 My year in Philadelphia after college was the definition of bohemian life.
 I promised myself one year of rigorous study to apply for graduate programs in composition, and I came to live in a dilapidated house full of hungry young artists.
 By day, we pursued our dreams with full vigor, and by night, we laughed and talked away the deep seated fear of unmet potentials.
 In the coldest months of winter, I would compose at my upright in my coat and boots, my face buried in the warmth of the scarf and my fingers dancing in my fingerless gloves.

 Upon acceptance into The Juilliard School for MM in Composition, I moved to New York City and begin my studies with Robert Beaser.
-During the past one year, I have been invigorated by the city and inspired deeply by the passion and talent of my friends at school.
+During the past four year, I have been invigorated by the city and inspired deeply by the passion and talent of my friends at school.
 Hungry for the city's many offerings, I also participated in the NYU ASCAP Foundation Film Scoring Program, which also opened my eyes to the fast evolving world of music technology.